 - Babies should always sleep on their backs, for naps and night sleep, until the age of one year.

 - Sleep on firm surfaces that are free of soft objects and bedding.
-A mattress with a fitted sheet is recommended.
+A mattress with a fitted sheet is recommended to provide the baby a safe sleep environment and warmth.

 - Do not expose your sleeping baby to any smoke.